So, you’re here because you need to OCR data on text documents for full-page search or data extraction. Great!

-And here is the master cheat code we can use to beat all of these villains:
+And here is the master cheat OCR code we can use to beat all of these villains:

 Just like any good cheat code, these let you break the rules of the game.
-These cheat codes, or tools, allow Grooper to overcome typical problems associated with full text OCR.
+These cheat OCR codes, or tools, allow Grooper to overcome typical problems associated with full text character recognition.
 In the past you only got one pass at an entire page of relatively complex symbols to get it right.
 No longer.